-Though this technology exists, hospitals and others in the healthcare industry still face communication challenges that can cause operational, reputational, financial, and strategic risk.
-Read on to learn the top six communication challenges facing the healthcare industry and how to overcome them.
+Though this technology exists, hospitals and other organizations in the industry still face health communication issues that can cause operational, reputational, financial and strategic risk.
+Read on to learn the top six communication challenges in the healthcare industry and how to overcome them.

-The Fix: Use a mass notification service that allows the facility to send templated messages (or custom ones) to entire groups such as all nursing staff or target a specific segment, such as nurses with a specific certification.
+The Fix: Use a critical communications product that allows the facility to send templated messages (or custom ones) to entire groups, such as all nursing staff or target a specific segment, such as nurses with a specific certification.

-Printed notices can cause serious reputational and technological risks if they are misplaced, lost, stolen, or thrown away.
+Printed notices can cause serious reputational and technological risks if they’re misplaced, lost, stolen or thrown away.
 This exposes your facility to vulnerabilities.
-The notice could get into the wrong hands creating an information security breach or the spread of misinformation.
+The notice could get into the wrong hands, creating an information security breach or the spread of misinformation.
 Consider the top ways patient records are accessed by unauthorized parties.
 Mishandling of protected information is an ongoing concern.

-The Fix: Automated alert delivery can help avoid this issue by sending the messages to secure emails and specific groups instead of printing paperwork that could be left around and fall into the wrong hands.
+The Fix: Automated alert delivery can help avoid this issue by sending the messages to secure emails and specific groups instead of printing paperwork which could fall into the wrong hands.

-Patients never stop needing medical supervision when they are in a hospital.
-If you are left shorthanded, you will need to quickly fill the shift.
+Patients never stop needing medical supervision when they’re in a hospital.
+If you’re left shorthanded, you will need to quickly fill the shift.
 Making manual calls to off-duty employees is an ineffective, slow process.
 Further, there are often multiple people working to fill shifts, calling lists of people.
 Some may be called more than once while others are not called at all.
-Or the shift may be filled but slow communication means calls continue until word of the filled shift is received which wastes manpower and time.
+Or the shift may be filled but slow communication means calls continue until word of the filled shift is received, which wastes manpower and time.

-The Fix: Mass notification tools allow organizations to automatically call, text or email through a pre-sequenced list one at a time in order to quickly and efficiently fill staff vacancies.
-Call outcomes are documented to provide critical information such as when calls are answered, which shifts are declined and who is declining and accepting shifts.
+The Fix: Critical communications products allow organizations to automatically call, text or email through a pre-sequenced list one at a time, in order to quickly and efficiently fill staff vacancies.
+Call outcomes are documented to provide crucial information such as when calls are answered, which shifts are declined and who is declining and accepting shifts.
 Calls automatically stop when the shift is filled, sparing additional employees unnecessary calls.

 When there is a change in policy or an escalated situation that needs attention quickly, printed notices are not the best way to relay details.
 Healthcare employees work varying shifts and alternating hours, so engaging them on a regular basis is difficult.
-Even if you provide lockers or on-site mailboxes that provide a static means of sharing printed information, it does not guarantee that it was received or read by the recipient.
-There is a high probability of employees saying they never saw the information with the flyer system which could cause liability issues.
+Even if you provide lockers or on-site mailboxes with a static means of sharing printed information, that doesn’t guarantee it was received or read by the recipient.
+There’s a high probability of employees saying they never saw the information with the flyer system, which could cause liability issues.
 Having the ability to report on who received or did not receive an alert can help you take the right after-action steps to save time and resources.

-The Fix: Mass notification tools send alerts to employees’ preferred method of contact and reports on if/when the message was received.
+The Fix: Critical communications products send alerts via your employees’ preferred method of contact and report if/when the message was received.

 Notifying a wide group of people of dangerous situations is a difficult task.
 It requires a very detailed communication plan that has contingencies and legacy planning (i.e. who will manage the plan if the original person is unavailable?).
 Alerting must happen immediately for the safety of patients and employees.
 It’s also important to consider notifying the media as it allows your facility to relay accurate and timely information to avoid public panic.

-The Fix: Setting up groups in your mass notification system allows you to send targeted messages to those specific people.
+The Fix: Setting up groups in your critical communications product allows you to send targeted messages to those specific people.

-You are required to have evacuation plans in case of natural disasters, bomb threats, and active shooters, but do you or your employees know what the plan is?
-How will you notify them when things are in the “all clear”?
+You’re required to have evacuation plans in case of natural disasters, bomb threats and active shooters, but do you or your employees know what the plan is?
+How will you notify them when things are “all clear”?
 Not knowing how to deliver information in these extremely dangerous situations can cause injuries or loss of life.

-The Fix: Opt for an emergency notification system that can assist you in getting the word out right away – ensuring staff receive the alerts at a moment’s notice.
+The Fix: Opt for a critical communications product that can assist you in getting the word out right away – ensuring staff receive the alerts at a moment’s notice.

-Though streamlined communication can be challenging, you can move away from the status quo and build an engaging solution with OnSolve that directly addresses each of the concerns mentioned in this post.
-OnSolve’s mass notification system is a fast, secure, reliable way to disseminate information based on specific groups, type of situation, and teams within the organization.
+Though streamlined communication in healthcare can be challenging, you can move away from the status quo and build an engaging solution with OnSolve that directly addresses each of the concerns mentioned in this post.
+OnSolve Critical Communications is a fast, secure, reliable way to disseminate information based on specific groups, type of situation and teams within the organization.

-These are just a few functionalities that have proven to be beneficial to healthcare clients:
+These are just a few functionalities that have enabled clients overcome communication issues in healthcare:

-Critical communication is vital to everyday operations and overall patient and employee safety.
-The more prepared you are to communicate, the less likely you are face the implications of reputational, operational or security risks.
+Critical communications is vital to everyday operations and overall patient and employee safety.
+The more prepared you are to communicate, the less likely you are to face the implications of reputational, operational or security risks.

-For more information on OnSolve’s mass notification system, contact us.
+For more information on OnSolve Critical Communications, contact us.